 Setting a Budget and Knowing What You Need

 ERP is a fluid & dynamic tool.
-It is not a one size fits all software solution, so there is considerable customization that takes place between first conception and actual delivery.
+It is not a one size fits all software solution, so there is considerable customisation that takes place between first conception and actual delivery.
 The problem is that ERP specialists have a vast array of options that they can throw into the mix, but they may not all be relevant or useful to your company.

 Panorama Consulting reports that 53% of ERP projects experience cost over runs.
 The key to avoiding this is to set a clear budget from the very beginning, and only choose features of the ERP system that can directly and immediately improve your operations.
 If you decide to add more bells and whistles later on, changes can be made, but it is important to roll out a concise and cost effective version first so that you can begin to see the return on your investment sooner rather than later.